 Outdoor Living

 Three to five days a week, our young adult clients backpack from campsite to campsite.
-Every week, there is a day or two of adventure activity.
+Every week, there is a day of adventure activity.
 Regardless of the week’s hiking or adventure schedule, there is personal time built in for clients to work on therapeutic assignments, letter writing, reading, as well as time for games, conversations, and group processing of different therapeutic topics.

 Two days a week, the therapist visits the young adult group wherever they are in the field area.
 Individual and group therapy sessions happen on these days.
 The therapist also brings out mail for clients from family and friends.